The Natural Spaces Domes Building System

 North Branch, Minnesota

-At Bear Creek Dome, we are monitoring the temperature in 19 locations, from 7′ below grade to 15′ above the main floor.
+At Bear Creek Dome, we were monitoring the temperature in 19 locations, from 7′ below grade to 15′ above the main floor.
 To view our special below slab heat loss test comparing 5 different types of insulation, click here.

 Natural Spaces Domes are the most energy efficient domes, and we’ll continue to prove it!